titania7777/VideoFrameSampler/README.md

 Salient Video Frames Sampler for Efficient Model Training Using the Mean of Deep Features

 ## Summary
-This code's purpose is to find meaningful frames.
+This code's purpose is to find meaningful frames in both trimmed and untrimmed video datasets.
+And this Sampler working only with UCF101, HMDB51, ActivityNet datasets.
-This repository only provides video frame sampler codes(returns the JSON file), however we will be published training codes later!!.
+We only provides video frame sampler codes(returns the JSON file), however, we will be published training codes which utilize this sampler results in another repository later!!.

 ## Requirements
 *   opencv-python